aws-samples/serverless-patterns/lambda-durable-webhook-sam-python/README.md

 ### Durable Execution

-The webhook processor uses AWS Lambda Durable Functions to:
+The webhook processor uses Lambda durable functions to:
 1. **Checkpoint automatically** after each step
 2. **Persist state** to DynamoDB
 3. **Resume from last checkpoint** on failure